LuukRos/tailwind-color-palette-plugin/article.md

 getLightnessForColorStop(950); // 5
 ```

 We've already come a long way!
 Next up?
-Let's generate an actual HSL color for each stop we have defined earlier.
+Let's generate an actual HSL colour for each stop we have defined earlier.

 ```ts
 const { hue, saturation } = hexToHsl("#9146ff");